• About

 11 Wednesday Sep 2019

-Posted by Brandon Ray Kirk in Big Creek, Huntington, Logan, Stone Branch
+Posted Big Creek, Huntington, Logan, Stone Branch

 Appalachia, Big Creek, Cecil Hager, Charles Harmon, genealogy, Georgia Thomas, Guyan Valley Drug Store, history, Huntington, Linnie Workman, Logan, Logan County, Nannie Lilly, Nannie Mobley, Susie Harmon, Tom Vance, Wert Ellis, West Virginia